Gladys Knight Doesn't Have Cancer

 Gladys Knight does not have cancer.

-During Aretha Franklin's funeral in Detroit, Michigan, on Friday, Knight seemed to reveal that she was diagnosed with pancreatic cancer, the same disease that Franklin died from.
-The "I Heard It Through the Grapevine" singer told local station WDIV that she and Franklin "had the same disease," according to her rep, that's not the case.
+Prior to walking into Aretha Franklin's funeral in Detroit, Michigan, on Friday, Knight seemed to reveal that she was diagnosed with pancreatic cancer, the same disease that Franklin died from.
+The "I Heard It Through the Grapevine" singer told local station WDIV that she and Franklin "had the same disease," but according to her rep, that's not the case.

 Knight’s publicist, Jay Schwartz, tells ET that the singer "does not have pancreatic cancer.
 She is healthy."